-Per Hennepin County ordinance, cities are required to provide the opportunity for single-family to fourplex residential households to participate in curbside collection of organic material by January 1, 2022.
+Per Hennepin County ordinance, cities are required to provide the opportunity for single-family to fourplex residential households to participate in curbside collection of organic material.
 View the Frequently Asked Questions PDF about Golden Valley's organics recycling program.

 Golden Valley's residential curbside organics recycling service includes weekly pick-up of food scraps, greasy or soiled paper products, and other compostable products through a .
 It is available to all Golden Valley residents living in single-family through four-plex households.

 Organics recycling will be picked up every Friday beginning January 7, 2022.
 Regular recycling will continue to be picked up every other Friday.

 Residents are charged $34 ($5.66 per month) on their quarterly utility bill which pays for organics recycling services, traditional recycling services, and annual waste and recycling programs like Mighty Tidy Day, Spring Brush Pick-Up, and Fall Leaf Drop-Off.
 Residents are not able to opt-out of the quarterly recycling fee.

 Call 763-972-3335 if you have questions or want to make arrangements to request or return an organics cart.
 Keep in mind you will still be billed for the program if you return your cart.
 If you have questions about billing for the organics recycling program, call the City Finance Department at 763-593-8013.